Global Health Initiative

 The Global Health Initiative in the Department of Anesthesiology at Weill Cornell Medicine takes an innovative approach to global health and human rights education, research, and solution building.
 Our goals are three-fold:

-1. To train physicians in how to responsibly engage in medical work with foreign born patients, both at home and abroad
+1. To train physicians in how to responsibly engage in medical work with foreign-born patients, both at home and abroad

 2. To conduct innovative research in global health and human rights

-3. To implement programs both locally and internationally that result in positive shifts in the care of foreign born patients.
+3. To implement programs both locally and internationally that result in positive shifts in the care of foreign-born patients.

 Gunisha Kaur, MD, MA